South Lake county, CA History

 The Tale of Lillie Langtry and Langtry Farms

 Many famous people have visited or passed through Middletown over the years.
 Most, we never even knew they were here, for example, all those performers going to Konocti.
 And for most, we never really cared because they never left a footprint on our community.
 But there is one historic figure whose prominence and relation to the area has been elevated to heights that tend to over shadow Robert Louis Stevenson, and that historic figure is Lillie Langtry.

 There has been a lot said and printed about Mrs. Langtry and this area.
-More than one book has been written implying Mrs. Langtry visited her ranch for several weeks and socialized with the local citizens.
+More than one book has been written implying Mrs. Langtry visited her ranch/farm for several weeks and socialized with the local citizens.
 She has been described as a vibrant woman who came into Middletown and visited with folks and spent money with Middletown merchants.
 But recorded history cast a lot of doubt on those stories.

 Middletown was a bustling community in the late 1880s.
 The quicksilver mines were going strong, employing many people, generating wealth for some and drawing visitors of prominence to the area.

 Mr. Andrew Rocca was the superintendent of the Great Western Mine and a man who was famous in his own right.
 He was also a man of great influence around Middletown in 1888, and appears to have been highly respected.

 According to his daughter, Helen Rocca Goss, he and his family entertained most people of prominence of the area during their time at the Great Western, visiting several times with Robert Louis Stevenson and his new wife Fanny.
 However, I cannot find any mention of Lillie Langtry on their list of guests or acquaintances.